- What are cross-border payments?

 Intermediary bank charges are deducted by correspondent banks during routing.
 Common charges include:

-- Lifting fees for processing the transfer
+- Lifting fees: Processing the transfer

-- Handling fees for currency conversion
+- Handling fees: Currency conversion

-- Service fees for compliance checks
+- Service fees: Compliance checks

 Receiving bank fees are charged when funds arrive.
 These fees reduce the final credited amount and are sometimes disclosed only after settlement.

-Cost comparison by method
+Comparing costs by method

 Traditional bank wires are generally the most expensive option due to multiple intermediaries and layered fees.
 Digital payment solutions often consolidate steps, reducing both transfer charges and FX spreads.
 Volume-based pricing can lower per-transaction costs for frequent senders, but the optimal method depends on urgency, transaction size, and destination corridor.

-Businesses can minimize costs by:
+You can minimize costs by:

 - Consolidating payments to reduce transaction volume